sunfounder/sunfounder-uno-and-mega-kit/docs/source/photo_resistor_uno.rst

 .. code-block:: arduino

-    const int NbrLEDs = 8;//8 leds
+    const int NbrLEDs = 8; // 8 leds

-    const int ledPins[] = {2, 3, 4, 5, 6, 7, 8, 9};//8 leds attach to pin
+    const int ledPins[] = {2, 3, 4, 5, 6, 7, 8, 9}; // 8 leds attach to pin 5-12 respectively
-    5-12 respectively

-    const int photocellPin = A0; //photoresistor attach to A0
+    const int photocellPin = A0; // photoresistor attach to A0

     int sensorValue = 0; // value read from the sensor